nicholas-long/environment/zet/20231005174423/README.md

 # testing reoptimize functionality

-- concept of `testing reoptimize functionality`
+- the purpose of the reoptimize subcommand is to rewrite all compressed streams as continuous gzip streams to optimize space
+- testing it with this script

 ```bash
 fsdb init -p 50